vsitzmann/scene-representation-networks/README.md

 For experiments described in the paper, config-files are available that configure the command-line flags according to the settings in the paper.
 You only need to edit the dataset path.
 Example call:
 ```
-[edit train_configs/cars.yml to point to the correct dataset and looging paths]
+[edit train_configs/cars.yml to point to the correct dataset and logging paths]
 python train.py --config_filepath train_configs/cars.yml
 ```